deco-builder/meal-u-api/README.md

 MealU addresses the difficulty of providing university students with easy access to healthy, locally-sourced meals.
 Due to their hectic schedules, many students struggle to find time to prepare healthy meals and frequently rely on fast foods.

----

 ## Features

-- **User authentication (with JWT-based access and refresh tokens)**: Secure login and registration system utilizing JSON Wen Tokens
+- **User authentication (with JWT-based access and refresh tokens)**: Secure login and registration system utilizing JSON Web Tokens
 - **Role-based permissions**: Role-specific access for different user types, including `Client`, `Warehouse`, and `Courier`
 - **Ingredient Management**: Full CRUD (Create, Read, Update, Delete) operations for managing ingredients, with dynamic pricing based on freshness, preparation type, and supplier data.